mattva01/schooltool/README.txt

 Copyright information
 ---------------------

-SchoolTool is copyright (c) 2003--2007 Shuttleworth Foundation
+SchoolTool is copyright (c) 2003--2009 Shuttleworth Foundation

-All files in the src/schooltool directory are part of SchoolTool, and are (c) Shuttleworth Foundation, with the exception of translations in src/schooltool/locales, which are under the copyright of their original contributors via LaunchPad at http://launchpad.net.
+All files in the src/schooltool directory are part of SchoolTool, and are (c) Shuttleworth Foundation, with the exception of translations in src/schooltool/locales, which are under the copyright of their original contributors via Launchpad at http://launchpad.net .

 Unless otherwise stated, files in src/schooltool are released under the terms of the GNU General Public License as published by the Free